Cartpool

 Problem

-1. Coordinating group orders are hard
+1. Coordinating group orders are difficult

-3. Expensive shipping fees
+2. Expensive shipping fees

 How might we create a streamlined experience for shoppers to purchase international brands at an affordable price?